"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: ATE estimation methods in RCTs

 \section{ATE estimation methods in RCTs}

+In this section we explain three approaches to estimate $\Psi$ in RCTs: the standard ANCOVA (plug-in) estimator, prognostic score adjustment using historical data, and TMLE.
+These definitions are used to set up the equivalence result in Section~\ref{sec:within}.

-\subsection{ANCOVA estimator}
+\subsection{ANCOVA Estimator}

-To estimate the ATE for a continuous endpoint a simple linear model including an intercept and a treatment term is often used in the pharmaceutical industry.
-Specifically, we use the plug-in method proposed by \citet{RosenblumvanderLaan+2010}. \begin{enumerate} \item Maximum likelihood estimation (MLE) is used to estimate $\beta_0$ and $\beta$ with the mean vector for the endpoint $\mathbb{Y}$ modelled as $\beta_01_n+\mathbb{X}\beta$ where $1_n$ is a vector of ones and $\mathbb{X}$ is the design matrix including a column consisting of the treatment indicator, $\mathbb{A}$, as well as any covariates, interactions, etc. When the design matrix only includes the treatment indicator the estimator is known as the unadjusted estimator, and if the design matrix includes covariates the estimator is known as Analysis of Covariance (ANCOVA). \item Extract the counterfactual predictions using the estimated conditional mean functions $\hat{\mu}(a,w)=\hat{\beta}_0+x\hat{\beta}_x$, i.e.
+A simple linear model including an intercept and a treatment term is often used to estimate the ATE for a continuous endpoint in the pharmaceutical industry.
+In such a model the mean vector for the endpoint $\mathbb{Y}$ is modelled as $\beta_01_n+\mathbb{X}\beta$ where $1_n$ is a vector of ones and $\mathbb{X}$ is the design matrix including a column consisting of the treatment indicator, $\mathbb{A}$, as well as any covariates, interactions, etc. Maximum likelihood (MLE) is used to estimate $\beta_0$ and $\beta$.
+When the design matrix only includes the treatment indicator the estimator is known as the unadjusted estimator, and if the design matrix includes covariates the estimator is known as Analysis of Covariance (ANCOVA).

+If the design matrix includes no treatment--covariate interaction terms, or if the covariates are centered, then the ATE can be consistently estimated in an RCT as $\hat\Psi = \hat\beta_A$, the coefficient on the treatment indicator.
+The robust (Huber--White) standard error may typically be used for inference if some care is taken with centering the covariates \cite{MacKinnon1985, Long2000, FDA_cov, ye2021betterpracticecovariateadjustment, HojbjerreFrandsen2024}.

+While this is the standard presentation of ANCOVA, here we give a complementary account following \citet{RosenblumvanderLaan+2010} that is (under weak conditions) algebraically equivalent but reveals the close connection between ANCOVA, G-computation, and TMLE.
+In this account, the ANCOVA estimate is obtained by the following plug-in procedure: \begin{enumerate} \item Use MLE to estimate $\beta_0$ and $\beta$. \item Extract the counterfactual predictions using the estimated conditional mean functions $\hat{\mu}(a,w)=\hat{\beta}_0+x\hat{\beta}_x$, i.e.

-\item Get the ATE estimate by plugging in $\hat{\Psi} = \hat\Psi_1 - \hat{\Psi}_0$. \item The sampling variance of the influence function (IF) for this estimator gives a consistent estimate of the asymptotic variance,
+\item Get the ATE estimate by plugging in $\hat{\Psi} = \hat\Psi_1 - \hat{\Psi}_0$. \item The sampling variance of the influence function for this estimator gives a consistent estimate of the asymptotic variance,

 where $\hat\phi_{a}(W_i, A_i, Y_i) = \dfrac{1_a(A_i)}{\pi_a}(Y-\hat\mu(a, W_i))+(\hat\mu(a, W_i)-\hat\Psi_a)$.
 Confidence intervals and p-values may then be constructed from the approximate standard error $\hat\sigma = \hat\sigma_\infty / \sqrt{n}$. \end{enumerate}